All Episodes

 I don't know what he means.

-This is a political terrorist piece, the Tea Party's terrorist tactics.
+And we come to this political terrorist piece, the Tea Party's terrorist tactics.

-It's become commonplace to call a Tea Party faction in the House hostage takers.
+It's become commonplace to call a Tea Party faction in the House hostage takers, but they have now become full-blown terrorists.

 They have joined the villains of American history who have been sufficiently craven to inflict massive harm on innocent victims to achieve their political goals.

-You want to talk about the real villain in this country.
+You want to talk about the real villain in this country?

 What do you call that?